Liugaga-vvv/scenarios/python/challenge-python-multiprocessing/step4.md

 # Asynchronous Tasks with apply_async()

 In this programming challenge, you will be using Python multiprocessing to perform asynchronous tasks using the `apply_async()` method.

+Your solution should include:

-Your program should use the `multiprocessing.Pool()` class and the `apply_async()` method to submit a function call to the pool of processes for each number in the range from 0 to 9.
-You should also use a callback function to retrieve the result of the function call when it is ready.
+1. Your program should use the `multiprocessing.Pool()` class and the `apply_async()` method to submit a function call to the pool of processes for each number in the range from 0 to 9.
+2. You should also use a callback function to retrieve the result of the function call when it is ready.

 ## Examples